 Hemophilia is an inherited bleeding disorder.
 People with hemophilia can’t stop bleeding because they don’t have enough clotting factor in their blood.
 Clotting factors are needed for blood to clot.
 Blood clots to prevent excessive bleeding.

 The Hemophilia and Thrombosis Center federally supported and fully accredited to offer comprehensive evaluations and individualized care for children and adults with bleeding and clotting disorders across their lifespan.

-The Pediatric Blood Disorders Program at Mass Genera for Children provides personalized multidisciplinary, state-of-the-art care to children of all ages with blood disorders.
+The Pediatric Blood Disorders Program at Mass General for Children provides personalized multidisciplinary, state-of-the-art care to children of all ages with blood disorders.

 What is hemophilia?